Ariel Ze'evi: Judo career

-He missed the 2005 World championships in Cairo due to a shoulder injury, and subsequently underwent surgery to repair the damage.
+Ze'evi missed the 2005 World championships in Cairo due to a shoulder injury, and subsequently underwent surgery to repair the damage.

-Representing Israel at the 2008 Summer Olympics in Beijing, he failed to win a medal after losing his second match in the repechage bracket.
+Representing Israel at the 2008 Summer Olympics in Beijing, Ze'evi failed to win a medal after losing his second match in the repechage bracket.
 Ze'evi told the Israeli media he does not want to end his career without a victory (probably hinting at the Judo World Championships in 2009).

-According to the International Judo Federation's World Ranking List, as of April 2012, Zeevi was ranked #8.
+According to the International Judo Federation's World Ranking List, as of April 2012, Ze'evi was ranked #8.

-He became the champion of Europe for the fourth time in 2012, winning the competition in Chelyabinsk, Russia.
+Ze'evi became a European champion for the fourth time in 2012, winning the competition in Chelyabinsk, Russia.